satansdeer/satansdeer.github.com/src/pages/posts/react-modal-window/index.md

   <script type="text/javascript" src="/assets/javascripts/bundle.js" charset="utf-8"></script>
 </p>

-In this article I'm assuming that you are using __github pages__ to host your jekyll blog.
+In this article I'm assuming that you are using __Github pages__ to host your Jekyll blog.

 ## Let's Get Our Hands Dirty